 After visiting the Executive chairman of SUBEB in his office along Enugu-Abakaliki expressway, he walked the reporter out.
 The commissioner, on the other hand, kept postponing speaking with the reporter.

 While the state government is building standard model primary schools in the state’s capital and major towns, primary schools in the rural areas remain in shambles.

 A primary five pupil of Unity Primary School Onu-Nwankwo Ogechi Odah said she loves education.
 “I want to be a leader tomorrow but lack of seats, teachers, and books is not making me to learn more.”

-This investigative report was supported by the Wole Soyinka Centre for Investigative Journalism (WSCIJ) Regulators Monitoring Programme (REMOP) for the Education Sector.
+This story is supported by Ripples Centre for Data and Investigative Journalism, the Wole Soyinka Centre for Investigative Journalism (WSCIJ) Regulators Monitoring Programme (REMOP) for the Education Sector.

 INVESTIGATION… Ten years after, communities count losses as AfDB, Cross River govt abandon road project

 Ten years after the Cross River State government and African Development Bank (AFDB) jointly awarded the Yahe-Wanokom-Wanikade-Benue border road for...

 INVESTIGATION….N.3bn down the drain: Why water projects for Enugu communities don’t work

 In this concluding part, ARINZE CHIJIOKE talks about some of the projects that are serving the people and how various WASH programmes have failed to tackle...